Key Takeaways from the American College of Rheumatology Conference 2024

 3. Potential of CAR-T Cell Therapies and T-Cell Engagers for Autoimmune Diseases

-This session will explore the emerging role of CAR-T and other cellular therapies in treating systemic autoimmune diseases, particularly in rheumatology.
-The expert-led discussion will offer attendees a comprehensive understanding of the evolution and potential of these therapies, critically examining the scientific rationale, logistical challenges, and necessary data before widespread clinical adoption.
-The session will highlight both the promise and limitations of CAR-T therapies, exploring how these approaches could redefine the management of severe autoimmune conditions.
+This session explored the emerging role of CAR-T and other cellular therapies in treating systemic autoimmune diseases, particularly in rheumatology.
+The expert-led discussion offered attendees a comprehensive understanding of the evolution and potential of these therapies, critically examining the scientific rationale, logistical challenges, and necessary data before widespread clinical adoption.
+The session highlighted both the promise and limitations of CAR-T therapies, exploring how these approaches could redefine the management of severe autoimmune conditions.

 - Historical Overview: Opening with a historical overview of cellular therapies in rheumatic diseases.